 Include fruits in your turtle diet and remember to always wash the fruits before you give it to the turtle.

-Vegetables should be part of every turtle diet.
+Vegetables should be part of every turtle’s diet.

-Especially for adult turtles where vegetables make a majority of their diet.
+Especially for adult turtles where vegetables make up the majority of their diet.
 Turtles can eat almost all the vegetables people usually eat, however, avoid giving them vegetables that don’t have nutritional value.

 Human Foods to Avoid

 Not every type of food people eat is necessarily good food for a turtle.
 In a matter of fact, not every food that people eat is good food for the people themselves.
 But, that’s a completely different subject.
 Let’s just focus on the turtles.